zyfxn/text-comparer/README.md

 # text-comparer

-Text-comparer is a **simple comparison tool** to show line numbers of difference between two text files.
+Text-comparer is a **simple comparison tool** to show the difference between two text files.
+Using Nakatsu algorithm.

 ## Usage